What is Behavioral Health?

 Community Mental Health Services

-The Division of Behavioral Health provides funding for the treatment of mental and behavioral health needs on an outpatient basis through Community Mental Health Centers (CMHC).
+The Division of Behavioral Health Services provides funding for the treatment of mental and behavioral health needs on an outpatient basis through Community Mental Health Centers (CMHC).
 Services are distributed through geographically assigned areas with one center providing care for the citizens of several adjoining counties.

 The CMHCs utilize clinical criteria to determine the level of care needed in the least restrictive setting available and refer to inpatient psychiatric hospitals when needed.
 The DBHS provides funding of local acute care psychiatric beds for those meeting criteria in a psychiatric crisis situation allowing individuals to be treated in local communities rather than in a centralized location.